Sarah-Burnett/ba-grant/README.md

 Functional react components

-State management using react hooks (useState and useContext)
+State management using redux and hooks

 Routing with react-router

+Styling with styled-components

-Password in utilities
+Temporary password in utilities

 ## Installation
 ```bash